niccolo246/Extended_nnUNet/README.md

 We here concentrate on inference demonstrations using the 3D full-resolution configuration for the UNet architecture variant.

-Run the following depending on which architecture one wishes to experiemnt inference with:
+Run the following depending on which architecture one wishes to experiment inference with:

 ##### Residual UNet: